 If whole sections need to be replaced, check there are none lurking in your basement, cellars or sheds before you ask neighbours and friends, especially the hoarders whose wife’s will give you encouragement, along with extra cakes and tea.
 Check your local Freecycle on the off chance.
 If you cannot find reclaimed ones that will suit, measure up carefully and get the boards made up by a friendly joinery shop.
 You can dispense with tongues to save a bit of money or for small infill jobs – getting them to match with the old can be a headache.
-These new boys are almost certainly going to shrink, so jam them in nice and snug but with damaging the other boards.
-In fact the conventional wisdom is to let your boards settle in for a week or so before fitting.
-My advice is don’t let them hang around too long or they may start to cup.
+These new boys are almost certainly going to shrink, so jam them in nice and snug, but without damaging the other boards.
+Conventional wisdom is to let your boards settle in for a week or so before fitting.
+My advice is don’t let them hang around that long or they will start to cup.
 Secret nail larger sections and pilot the hole before nailing into reclaimed wood if you find it is splitting.
 Countersink if you are screwing down, a good idea if you predict the boards are going to come up again!
-Don’t overdo it or you’ll be spending more time filling!
-If you have a choice you can always stick the new boards under the rugs, but don’t worry as honest repairs are cool.
+Don’t overdo it or you’ll be spending more time wax filling!
+If you have a choice you can always stick the new boards under the rugs, but don’t worry as ‘honest repairs’ are cool.

 Removing old flooring / finishes